 To change the active workspace, select the blue arrow next to the desired workspace.
 Doing so prompts you to save your session, terminates the current workspace, then switches to the new one.

 To disable the save prompt, select the R Tools > Options command and set the Show confirmation dialog before switching workspaces option to

 If you attempt to switch to a local workspace that's been uninstalled, or to a remote workspace that it unavailable, RTVS might not be bound to any workspace.
 As a result, you might see an error when you enter code in the interactive window or try to run code otherwise:

 To correct this, switch to another workspace in the Workspaces window.
 If no workspaces are available, you need to install an R interpreter.
 You can also try restarting Visual Studio if you've installed an interpreter while Visual Studio running.

 RTVS prompts you for credentials when you first connect to a remote workspace, then caches those credentials (using the secure Windows Credential Locker) for later sessions.
 Communication with the remote server is then done securely over HTTPS (which is required).

-Depending on the server's configuration, you may see a certificate warning when connecting, "The security certificate presented by the Remote R Services does not allow us to prove that you are indeed connecting to the machine (name)."
+Depending on the server's configuration, you may see a certificate warning when connecting that reads, "The security certificate presented by the Remote R Services does not allow us to prove that you are indeed connecting to the machine (name)."

-The certificate is a document that is presented to RTVS by the machine that you are trying to connect to, which contains a field that identifies the URI of that machine.
-The warning appears when RTVS detects a mismatch between the URI in the certificate and the URI used to connect to the machine, indicating that the server's security may have been compromised.
+The certificate is a document presented to RTVS by the computer that you're trying to connect to.
+The certificate contains a field that identifies the URI of that computer.
+The warning appears when RTVS detects a mismatch between the URI in the certificate and the URI used to connect to the computer, indicating that the server's security may have been compromised.

-However, this warning will also appear if a self-signed certificate was used to enable HTTPS on the remote machine instead of using one from a trusted provider.
-For more details, see Setting up remote workspaces.
+However, this warning also appears if a self-signed certificate was used to enable HTTPS on the remote computer instead of using one from a trusted provider.
+For more information, see Setting up remote workspaces.

 Directories on local and remote computers